CHLNDDEV/oceanmesh/README.md

 ------------------------------
 In `oceanmesh` mesh resolution can be controlled according to a variety of feature-driven geometric and topo-bathymetric functions.
 In this section, we briefly explain the major functions and present examples and code.
 Reasonable values for some of these mesh sizing functions and their affect on the numerical simulation of barotropic tides was investigated in [Roberts et. al, 2019](https://www.sciencedirect.com/science/article/abs/pii/S1463500319301222)

-All mesh size functions are defined on regular Caretesian grids.
+All mesh size functions are defined on regular Cartesian grids.
 The properties of these grids are abstracted by the [Grid](https://github.com/CHLNDDEV/oceanmesh/blob/40baeeae313eb8ef285acc395c671c36c1b9605f/oceanmesh/grid.py#L33) class.

 ### Distance and feature size